| One

 years.
 Our goal [link] has

-a distributed network of environments capable of
+a distributed network of environments, which make a critical mass, capable of

 of individuals and organizations.
 The objective is

 enterprise.
-This is one level of recursion; It is
+This is one level of recursion; it is

 bio region